 If you’re just starting out, then you literally are starting at zero.
-And, unless you’re putting the maximum contribution of $18,000 a year into it, it’s going to take a while for the snowball to build.
+And, unless you’re making the maximum annual contribution every year, $19,500 for those under age 50 for 2020, it’s going to take a while to see any significant growth..

-However, you’re not alone.
+You’re not alone.
 Everyone had to start at zero at some point.
 Warren Buffett started at zero.
 Bill Gates started at zero.
 Mark Zuckerberg started at zero.

-It takes timeFollowing up from where we left off, it just takes time to see progress – 20, 30, or even 40 years.
-If you’ve invested your 401k in a good balance of stocks and bonds, you’re not going to see immediate results.
+It Takes TimeIt just takes time to see progress.
+If you’ve invested your 401(k) in a properly balanced allocation of stocks and bonds, you’re not going to see immediate results.

-From investing $5,000 a year with an 8% return, it takes nearly 25 years to get to $500,000.
+If you nvest $5,000 per year with an 8% return, it takes nearly 25 years to get to $500,000.
 That’s a long time!
-However, it takes less than 10 years at that point to get $1,000,000 and then only about another 4 years to get to $1,500,000.
+From there however, it takes less than 10 years for this $500,000 to compound to $1,000,000, and then only about another 4 years to get to $1,500,000.

 You must have patience.
 Investing takes time.
 To be honest, it’s not really exciting most of the time.
 As much as Hollywood or CNBC try to hype it up, it's really pretty boring if you're doing it the right way.

 Even if you don’t think you’re making progress fast enough, don’t stop contributing!
 Stick to the plan.
-You’re still going to need money to retire on someday, so I’m not really sure why your plan would change.
+You’re still going to need money to retire someday, so I’m not really sure why your plan would change.

 Your goals should dictate how you invest, not CNBC or business colleagues.
 Have a plan and follow through with it.
 Distractions will come.
 Assess them as necessary, but don’t veer off course.

-Everything I’ve written can be applied to any investment account, not just your 401k.
+Everything I’ve written can be applied to any investment account, not just your 401(k).
 Also, everything I’ve mentioned here isn’t easy.
 If it were, we'd all be great investors.
 However, we're human beings and we want to see things move much faster.

-Anytime it seems your 401k isn’t growing or you want to go down a different course, come back and read this.
+Anytime it seems your 401(k) isn’t growing or you want to go down a different course, come back and read this.
 I guarantee that your future self will thank you.